oviung/DownToneUI-Firefox/README.md

-> A modular UI customization for Firefox, removing borders in the favor of shadows to emphasize the layer elevation.\
+> A modular UI customization for Firefox, removing borders in the favor of shadows to emphasize the layer elevation.
-> Sidebery is used for the vertical tabs.

 ![Preview](assets/preview.gif "Preview")

 ## Install

 1. Set Firefox theme to `Dark` in: Firefox settings > Extensions & Themes > Themes.
+2. Go to `about:config` (in the URL bar) and set `toolkit.legacyUserProfileCustomizations.stylesheets = true`.
+3. Go to `about:support` > Search for "Profile Directory" > Open > Copy the "chrome" folder to this location.
+4. Restart Firefox.
-2. Vertical tabs *(Optional, see [Customization](#Customization))*:
+5. *(Optional)* Vertical tabs using Sidebery:
+    * Go to `about:config` and set `sidebar.revamp = false`.
     * Install the [Sidebery extension](https://addons.mozilla.org/en-US/firefox/addon/sidebery/).
     * Go to Sidebery settings (right-click extension) > Help > Import addon data > Choose file `sidebery/settings.json`.
     * *(Optional)* For tab previews: Sidebery settings > Search for "Tabs preview" > Enable and grant permissions.
-3. Go to `about:config` (in the URL bar) and set `toolkit.legacyUserProfileCustomizations.stylesheets = true`.
-4. Go to `about:support` > Search for "Profile Directory" > Open > Copy the "chrome" folder to this location.
-5. Restart Firefox.

 ## Uninstall